 - The opportunity to meet with the Title IX Coordinator to answer questions regarding the University’s complaint processes for students and employees.

 - Notice of confidential resources, including health care and mental health counseling services, on campus and in the local community.

 - Notice of the option to pursue law enforcement action and to be assisted by Bay Path University Campus Public Safety or other University officials in accessing and communicating with such authorities.
 This notice will include a discussion of the importance of the preservation of evidence.

-- The opportunity to request that the University take steps to prevent unnecessary or unwelcome contact or communication with another member of the Bay Path community.
+- The opportunity to request that the University take steps to prevent unnecessary or unwelcome contact or communication with other members of the Bay Path community.

 - The right to be free from retaliation.
 Any concerns of retaliatory behavior should be immediately reported to Bay Path Public Safety or the Title IX Coordinator.

 The University encourages all Bay Path community members to report an incident of sexual misconduct.
 The University recognizes, however, that there are many barriers to reporting, both individual and societal, and not every individual will choose to make a formal report with the University or with local law enforcement.
 For those individuals who are not prepared to make a report, there are several confidential resources available for students, staff, and faculty.

 The following resources are confidential: